 |Hideki Shojo||University of Yamanashi||University of Yamanashi Department of Legal Medicine staff profile|

-- Baoqing Wang, Yume Asayama, Malik Olivier Boussejra, Hideki Shojo, Noboru Adachi, Issei Fujishiro: “FORSETI: a visual analysis environment for authoring autopsy reports in extended legal medicine mark-up language,” in Proceedings of Computer Graphics International (CGI) 2021 at Workshop in Homage to Professor T. L. Kunii, University of Geneva, Switzerland, online, September 6-10, 2021.
+- Issei Fujishiro, Baoqing Wang, Yume Asayama, Malik Olivier Boussejra, Hideki Shojo, Noboru Adachi, Issei Fujishiro: “FORSETI: a visual analysis environment for authoring autopsy reports in extended legal medicine mark-up language,” invited by the Workshop in Memory of Professor Kunii in conjunction with CGI 2021, online, September 6, 2021.

-- Baoqing Wang, Yume Asayama, Issei Fujishiro: “FORSETI and THEMIS: visual analysis environment for computational forensics,” The 4th China-Japan Joint Visualization Workshop, Wuhan, China, online, July 24th, 2021.
+- Baoqing Wang, Yume Asayama, Issei Fujishiro: “FORSETI and THEMIS: visual analysis environment for computational forensics,” invited by The 4th China-Japan Joint Visualization Workshop, Wuhan, China, online, July 24th, 2021.

 - Yume Asayama, Baoqing Wang, Malik Olivier Boussejra, Masanori Nakayama, Hideki Shojo, Noboru Adachi, Yasushi Kiyoki, Issei Fujishiro: “Visual analysis of wound similarity using mathematical model of meaning,” in Proceedings of the 82th National Convention of International Processing Society of Japan, Vol. 2, pp. 155―156, Kanazawa Institute of Technology, Ishikawa, Online, March 5―7, 2016 (in Japanese).
 Student encouragement award